paigematheson14/genome-assembly-calliphora/README.md

 # 12. Remove haplotigs and contig overlaps using purge_dups

 **1. First align the fastq files to the fasta sequences to generate .paf files.**
+Make a folder for each sample and do the code in those folders.
+I was doing it all in one big conglomerate folder and it kept overlapping and creating problems lol.

 ```
 #!/bin/bash -e